devlsh/dotfiles/SETUP.md

 ## Using an ASUS Laptop?

-Check out [ASUS Linux](https://asus-linux.org) for instructions on setting up the custom asus kernel and utilities.
+Check out [ASUS Linux](https://asus-linux.org) for instructions on setting up the custom ASUS Kernel and Utilities.